The Voice (Russian TV series) season 8

-The eighth season of the Russian reality talent show The Voice premiered on October 11, 2019 on Channel One.
+The eighth season of the Russian reality talent show The Voice premiered on October 11, 2019, on Channel One.
 Dmitry Nagiev returned as the show's presenter.
 On August 26, 2019, Channel One announced that Valery Syutkin, Polina Gagarina, Sergey Shnurov, and Konstantin Meladze became the coaches.

-Asker Berbekov was named winner of the season.
-With his victory, Konstantin Meladze became the second coach to win more than one season, behind Alexander Gradsky.
-For the first time ever, the final four artists were all male.
+Asker Berbekov was named winner of the season, marking Konstantin Meladze's second and final win as a coach.
+With the win of Berbekov, Meladze became the second coach to win multiple seasons, behind Alexander Gradsky.
+Moreover, Meladze also became the second coach after Gradsky to win consecutive season.
+In addition, for the first time ever, the final four artists were all male.

 Coaches and presenter

 On August 26, 2019, Channel One announced that Sergey Shnurov and Konstantin Meladze will be rejoined as the coaches by Polina Gagarina, who returned after a two-season break, and Valery Syutkin, who replaced Basta as a new coach for the show.

 Dmitry Nagiev returned for his 8th season as the presenter.